Vasquiinho/OpenSSL-GUI/README.md

 ***Also:** I'm new to OpenSSL, expect some missing validations (like specific file types needed for some commands, ...) or hints how to use the application*

+*Select files and directories without spaces in the name*

 (reminder to complete readme sometime in the future)

 Feel free to use and edit this project for your own needs.